yitalu/bayesian_survival_analysis/README.md

 ### Exponential Model with Covariates
 From the [Kaplan-Meier Survival Curves](#kaplan-meier-survival-curves) section, we can tell that senior and non-senior patients have distinct survival probabilities.
-Here we estimate respective survival curve for each of the age group by linking the covariate *senior* (see the beginning part of the R code [02_plot_km_curve.R](02_plot_km_curve.R)) to the rate parameter:
+Here we estimate the respective survival curve for each of the age group by linking the covariate *senior* (see the beginning part of the R code [02_plot_km_curve.R](02_plot_km_curve.R)) to the rate parameter:

 $$ \lambda = exp( \mu  + X \cdot \beta ),$$